vokounovaeliska/product-configurator/DEPLOYMENT.md

 - Ensure `DB_URL` is a full JDBC connection string, not just a hostname
 - Format: `jdbc:postgresql://[HOST]:[PORT]/[DATABASE]?sslmode=require&prepareThreshold=0`
-- Example: `jdbc:postgresql://aws-1-eu-west-1.pooler.supabase.com:6543/postgres?sslmode=require&prepareThreshold=0`
+- Example (pooler): `jdbc:postgresql://aws-1-eu-west-1.pooler.supabase.com:6543/postgres?sslmode=require&prepareThreshold=0`
-- The `prepareThreshold=0` parameter is required for Supabase connection pooler (pgbouncer)
+- The `prepareThreshold=0` parameter is required for Supabase connection pooler (pgbouncer); you can still keep it when using port `5432`.

 ### Frontend Build Issues